 (3-0-3).
 Provides the theoretical foundation for advanced studies in Islamic economics.
 Addresses questions concerning the need for an Islamic economic system, the viability of an economic system that is built on religious paradigm, how that system should be and how it relates to contemporary economic systems.
 Investigates the socioeconomic dynamics of classical Islamic economics and its views on wealth creation and distribution, optimum growth and employment, economic stability, public finance and the role of the state in economic activity.
-Prerequisite: MBA 501
+Prerequisite: MBA 501.

-MBA 636 Islamic Banking and Finance (3-0-3).
+MBA 636 Islamic Banking and

+Finance (3-0-3).
 Provides students with a formal and intuitive understanding of the essentials of Islamic finance, including the foundation of traditional Islamic financial tools and practices and the development of modern Islamic banking and financial instruments and institutions.
 Relates the theory of Islamic finance to current development in Islamic banking and the finance industry.
 Prerequisite: MBA 505.

-MBA 637 Investing in Real Estate (3-0-3).
+MBA 637 Investing in Real Estate

+(3-0-3).
 Introduces the importance of real estate to consumers and investors as well as its role in economic development and growth.
 Considers real estate from a variety of perspectives.
 Explores topics such as loan underwriting, property development, financial performance and market analysis.
 Discusses new property and lending trends around the world and particularly within the Middle East.
 Prerequisite: MBA 505.

-MBA 651 Supply Chain Management and Strategy (3-0-3).
+MBA 651 Supply Chain Management

+and Strategy (3-0-3).
 Introduces basic concepts of logistics and supply chain management.
 Examines supply chain management topics, tools and issues from a general management point of view.
 Covers supplier selection and collaboration, performance measurement along the supply chain, strategic outsourcing, just-in-time partnership and distribution, customer relationship management, logistics, procurement, inventory and warehousing strategies, and service supply chains.
 Includes case assignments, discussions and miniprojects.
 Prerequisite: MBA 508.

-MBA 655 Information Systems

-Design (3-0-3).
-Introduces students

-to basic elements of IS infrastructures,

-such as networks, intranets and XML,

-databases, and data warehouses and
+MBA 655 Information Systems Design (3-0-3).
+Introduces students to basic elements of IS infrastructures, such as networks, intranets and XML, databases, and data warehouses and data centers.

-data centers.
 Teaches students how to plan and develop IT architectures and business applications based on business requirements.
 Emphasizes building shared databases and planning integrated applications such as CRM, SCM and ERP and other knowledge management and business intelligence platforms.
 Covers alternative paradigms for designing business solutions, including outsourcing, utility computing, open source software and grid computing.
 Requires a course-long project within a real-world context.
 Prerequisite: MBA 606.

 MBA 661 Strategic Human Resource Management (3-0-3).
-Focuses on the strategic role of HRM.
-Examines the role of HRM in strategy formulation and implementation and measuring and improving HRM effectiveness.
-Discusses how to align HRM practices with organizational business goals.
-Focuses on strategic recruitment and retention practices, high-performance management practices, strategies for developing employees, and the role of HR in supporting change and in managing mergers and alliances.
+Focuses on the strategic role of HRM, i.e. the role of HRM in strategy formulation, strategy implementation and measuring and improving HRM effectiveness.
+Examines how to align HRM practices with organizational business goals, using job analysis and design, HR planning, recruitment and selection, training and development, performance management and compensation practices.
+Also addresses the special topics of Emiratisation and diversity issues, talent management, the role of HR in merger and acquisitions and high commitment practices.
 Prerequisite: MBA 512.

-MBA 662 International Human Resource Management (3-0-3).
+MBA 662 International Human

+Resource Management (3-0-3).
 Explores the roles of HR managers in multinational corporations and identifies and analyzes efficient management strategies and practices in the field of international HR and effective HRM policies and practices in international contexts.
 Focuses on the internationalization of the organizations and the cultural dimensions that have an impact on HRM activities.
 Studies recruitment and selection, training, development, and evaluation and compensation practices in an international context.
 Covers ethics and social responsibility issues in the MNE as well as the challenges of designing and implementing an iHRM policy.
-Prerequisite: MBA 512.